nheryanto/jcds-assignments/README.md

 # jcds-exercises
-This is a repository for class exercises in JCDS Purwadhika.
+This is a repository for class assignments in JCDS Purwadhika.